rust-lang/book/second-edition/src/ch07-00-modules.md

 you can choose whether those definitions are visible outside their module (public) or not (private).
 Here’s an overview of how modules work:

-* The mod keyword declares a module, defined by either the following code block or the contents of another file.
+* The `mod` keyword declares a module.
+Code within a module appears either immediately following this declaration within curly braces or in another file.
 * By default, everything is set as private (including modules).
 You can use the `pub` keyword to make a module public and therefore visible outside of its namespace.